open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 | [Asynchronous Gauge](./api.md#asynchronous-gauge) | Non-Monotonic |
 | [Asynchronous Counter](./api.md#asynchronous-counter) | Monotonic |
 | [Asynchrounous UpDownCounter](./api.md#asynchronous-updowncounter) | Non-Monotonic |

+This Aggregation does not have any configuration parameters.

 This Aggregation informs the SDK to collect: